Achievements

 Second Place

-My topic of presentation was 'Neuromorphic Computing'.
-My presentation explained the fundamentals of neural networks and software-based training of these networks; and then introduced the concept of Neuromorphic Computing where hardware tries to mimic neurons, thereby eliminating several limitations of conventional software-based training.
+My topic of presentation was 'Neuromorphic Computing' which touched upon the concepts of hardware trying to mimic neurons, which would eliminate several limitations of conventional software-based training.

 Synthessence 2018